 Combine the pecans, almonds, or walnuts and flour in a separate bowl.
 Mix all of the ingredients together to form a cookie dough.

-Shape into balls, place on a cookie sheet, and bake on the oven’s center rack for 20 to 25 minutes or until the Christmas cookies are lightly browned.
+Shape into balls, place on a cookie sheet, and bake on the oven’s center rack for twenty to twenty five minutes or until the Christmas cookies are lightly browned.

 Roll the warm Italian butter cookies in a bowl of powdered sugar to evenly coat, then cool on a wire rack.
 Enjoy!

-Because they don’t need refrigeration, the cookies are a great dessert choice for any holiday party or gathering.
+Because they don’t need refrigeration, snowball cookies are a great dessert choice for any holiday party or gathering.

-They’re easy to transport, and leftovers can be stored in a covered container for 3-5 days.
+They are easy to transport, and leftovers can be stored in a covered container on the counter for three to five days.
 Of course, that’s only if there are any leftovers!

-The dough can be made days in advance and refrigerated, or rolled into balls and frozen to bake at a later time, and the recipe is naturally egg free.
+The dough can be made days in advance and refrigerated, or rolled into balls and frozen to bake at a later time.
+And the cookie dough is naturally egg free.